Ahilyabai Holkar

 • Her most notable contribution was the renovation and repair of the famous Kashi Vishwanath Temple in 1780.

-Devi Ahilyabai Holkar FAQs
+Ahilyabai Holkar FAQs

-Ans: Kashi Vishwanath temple
+Ans: Kashi Vishwanath Temple

-Q2: Who was the ruler after Ahilyabai Holkar?
+Q3: Who ruled after Ahilyabai Holkar?

-Source: PIB
+Source: DH